gund999/TestMeasurementController/README.md

 * **Intuitive Layout:** The application features a well-organized and user-friendly interface with distinct sections for instrument controls, serial communication, and data logs/plots.

-* **Configuration Management (WIP):** "Save Config" and "Load Config" buttons are present, currently offering simulated functionality for future implementation.
+* **Configuration Management (WIP):** "Save Config" and "Load Config" buttons are present, allowing users to save and load instrument, subcommand, parameter, and serial settings to and from a JSON file.

 ## Features To Be Added

 * **Multiple Instrument Functionality:** Support simultaneous data logging from multiple instruments, including both district models and multiple units of the same model.

-* **Actual Configuration Saving/Loading:** Implement robust functionality to save and load instrument configurations and application settings to persistent files (e.g., JSON, YAML).

 * **Data Export:** Add options to easily export received raw data and generated plot data to common formats like CSV, for further analysis.